SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Serving its famous ‘Pier to Plate’ menu of locally sourced fish dishes since 1965, Scoma’s is the local’s favorite Fisherman’s Wharf fish restaurant.

-Starters begin at around $20 for a simple yet delicious shrimp cocktail, while mains include such as Dungeness crab, a classic mixed platter, and traditional beer battered fish and chips.
+Starters begin at around $20 for a simple yet delicious shrimp cocktail, while mains include dishes such as Dungeness crab, a classic mixed platter, and traditional beer-battered fish and chips.

-If seafood is not your thing the Wagyu Beef is sensibly priced at $36, and prices are generally between $20 to $40.
+If seafood is not your thing, the wagyu beef is sensibly priced at $36, and prices for other plates are generally between $20 to $40.

 There is also a selection of chicken dishes plus a sandwich menu.
 You also can't beat the waterfront views!